 Associate degree students must complete a general education competency assessment before being awarded a degree.
 The assessment measures the general education competencies exhibited by potential graduates.
 The assessment is administered only on specific dates during the year.
+These dates are listed in the calendars in the front of this catalog.
 It is the student's responsibility to arrange his or her schedule to take advantage of the assessment dates.
+A student who has an associate or bachelor's degree from a regionally-accredited institution is exempt from taking the assessment.
 Students who have questions about the general education assessment should contact their advisors.